benhurtekeste/benhurtekeste.github.io/_projects/mg_paper.md

 <div class="caption">
     Figure 3: Evolution of the real part of \( \overline{h}_k(\tau) \), as shown in Fig. 1 of our paper.
 </div>
+We see that it always has a sinusoidal behavior, and has a constant amplitude during the inflation phase and during the massless phase.
+During the mass dominant phase, it has a decaying mode, but its decay is slower compared to the massless graviton's mode decay, and so its final amplitude should be amplified or blue tilted compared to the massless graviton.
+Explicit expressions (in the superhorizon and subhorizon limits) for each phase of the mode function can be found in Sec.
+III of [Fujita et al. 2018](https://arxiv.org/abs/1808.02381).

 ## Energy Spectrum

+Firstly, we want to see if there's any relvant quantity related to gravitational waves to look at.
+Luckily, there is such a quantity that is widely studied, specifically the energy density spectrum at the present time.
+This is a practical way that allows us to determine the influence of deviations of GR on the gravitational waves generated from inflation.
+There are various other quantities one could look at, like the power spectral density, characteristic strain, the amplitude of the gravitational waves, and many more.
+These quantities are all usually related to each other, with some constant factor multiplied by the frequency raised to another constant factor.

+The energy density is defined as

+$$\Omega_{\text{GW}} = \frac{1}{\rho_c}\frac{d\rho_{\text{GW}}}{d\log k}$$

+where $$\rho_c = 3H^2/8\pi G$$ is the critical density, and we note that $$\frac{d\rho_{\text{GW}}}{d\log k}$$ is a notational way of representing the spectral density of $$\rho_\text{GW}$$ rather than a literal derivative with respect to $$\log k$$ (see Footnote 65 of [Maggiore et al. 2007](https://academic.oup.com/book/41655)).

+We can connect this with the